-Wauwatosa's dining scene has been evolving continuously in recent years, with new options from the string of North Avenue eateries on the east to the options at the Mayfair Collection on the west and right down in the heart of the Village itself.
+Wauwatosa's dining scene has evolved continuously, with new options from the string of North Avenue eateries on the east to the options at the Mayfair Collection on the west and right down in the heart of the Village itself.

-Here is a look at what Tosa brings to the table these days.
+Here is a look at what Tosa brings to the table.

 This family-owned American / Italian restaurant has been in its Wauwatosa location for more than 50 years.
 The Friday night fish fry is popular, but the entrée selections give it a chophouse feel.